markusfisch/was-los/README.md

 ## Generation

-There's a Python script that's supposed to run on midnight that will generate a couple of static HTML pages in the given directory:
+There's a Python script that's supposed to run around midnight that will generate a couple of static HTML pages:

 	$ ./bin/update_events.py htdocs res/screen.css

-The second argument is the style sheet to embed in the static HTML pages.
+The first argument (`htdocs`) is the output directory.

-The style sheet is embedded because it is quite small and embedding keeps browsers from showing unstyled content when on a bad connection.
+The second argument (`res/screen.css`) is the stylesheet to embed in the static HTML pages.
+The stylesheet is embedded because it is quite small and embedding it keeps browsers from showing unstyled content when on a bad connection.

-In this repo, you can simply run `make` to regenerate the HTML files:
+In this repo, you can simply run `make` to generate the HTML files:

 	$ make